Interpretable, Symbolic Machine Learning

 from there, lapply() & al. is then my best friend

-then clean it some more
+then clean it (then clean it some more)

 Before